tetsuo13/home-assistant-config/README.md

 * [Sonos WiFi bookshelf speaker](https://www.sonos.com/en-us/symfonisk-by-sonos-and-ikea) (SYMFONISK)

+# Features

+In the month of October, opening/closing doors will play Halloween sounds.
+For example, opening a door will trigger goulish sounds on all Sonos speakers while closing a door will trigger a wolf howling.

 # Other Noteable Configurations

 The [Cookbook](https://www.home-assistant.io/cookbook/) at Home Assistant's web site was extremely helpful in seeing how others got started however below is a list of other configurations that were particularly inspiring: